Alterable subprogram attributes

 Security

-The security attribute determines the identity of the effective role (as is observed with the current_user built-in function) with which SQL issued by a subprogram executes.
+The security attribute determines the identity of the effective role (as is observed with the current_role built-in function) with which SQL issued by a subprogram executes.
 The allowed values are definer and invoker.
 The default is invoker.

-• A security definer subprogram executes with the privileges of the subprogram's owner.
-And a security invoker subprogram executes with the privileges of the session_user.
+• A security invoker subprogram executes with the privileges of the session_user.

 It's important to understand how unqualified names in SQL statements in a subprogram's implementation are resolved.
-This is explained in the Writing SECURITY DEFINER Functions Safely section of the PostgreSQL documentation.
+This is explained in the section Name resolution within anonymous blocks and user-defined subprograms.

 Try the following demonstration.
 It connects to the database demo and relies on two roles, u1 (which owns the schema called u1) and u2 (which doesn't need to own a schema).